-While broken buttons, mistranslations, and culturally insensitive photos are obvious deal-breakers for visitors in any culture, other less obvious choices can have a dramatic impact on how engaging and trustworthy your site appears to international visitors.
-A lot of this depends on cultural context, high and low.
+While broken buttons, mistranslations and culturally insensitive photos are obvious deal-breakers for visitors in any culture, other less obvious choices can have a dramatic impact on how engaging and trustworthy your site appears to international visitors.

-German-speaking, Scandinavian, and North American countries tend toward low-context culture.
-(If you’re reading this, it means you probably have a low-context bias!)
+German-speaking, Scandinavian, and North American countries tend to have low-context cultures.
+(If you’re a US English speaker reading this, it probably means you have a low-context bias!)

 In terms of web usability, the following design tendencies are often common in high-context cultures:

-High use of animation, especially in connection with images of moving people
+- High use of animation, especially in connection with images of moving people

-Images promote values of a collectivist society
+- Images promote values of a collectivist society

-Featured images depict products and merchandise in use by individuals
+- Featured images depict products and merchandise in use by individuals

-Links promote an exploratory approach to website navigation; process oriented
+- Links promote an exploratory approach to website navigation; process oriented

-Many sidebars and menus, with links opening in new browser windows
+- Many sidebars and menus, with links opening in new browser windows

 (From: Würtz, E. (2005).
 A Cross-Cultural Analysis of Websites from High-Context Cultures and Low-Context Cultures.
 Journal of Computer-Mediated Communication, 11(1), article 13.)